Updated: May 30, 2023

 People often say that you have to work smarter, not harder.
-I didn’t fully understood this until I came to that point in my life when I was just too busy with everything.
+I didn’t fully understand this until I came to that point in my life when I was just too busy with everything.

 I realized that having multiple sources of income is great.
-But this does not mean that one should grab every income opportunity that comes along without doing a proper evaluation of how it will affect you.
+But this does not mean that one should grab every income opportunity that comes along without properly evaluating how it will affect you.

 More importantly, I learned that if I wanted to earn more.
-Apart from finding a new opportunity, I can also just focus on growing one of my ventures.
+Apart from finding a new opportunity, it’s essential to focus on growing just one venture.

 Pursuing a goal takes time and effort.
-If you’re working on many goals, then your time and effort becomes divided and your results will often be mediocre.
+If you’re working on many goals, then your time and effort become divided, and your results will often be mediocre.

 One Thing at a Time

-With a lot of items on my plate, I realized that I had to make a decision if I want to make things better for me.
-I need to drop all but one of the balls I’m juggling, which I did.
+With a lot of items on my plate, I realized that I had to decide if I wanted to make things better for myself.
+I needed to drop all but one of the balls I was juggling, which I did.

 One of the balls that I decided to drop was my freelance software development.
-While I stopped looking for new projects, I did however continued working on my current ones until I was able to outsource all of the work.
+While I stopped looking for new projects, I did, however, continue working on my current ones until I was able to outsource all of the work.

 At the internet cafe, I hired a manager.
-This greatly reduced the need for me to be in the shop most of the day, to just at least an hour in the afternoon.
+This greatly reduced my need to be in the shop most of the day to just at least an hour in the afternoon.

-And finally, I stopped trading the stock market.
+And finally, I stopped trading in the stock market.
 Instead, I became an investor.
-This is when I learned about, and eventually shifted to the peso cost averaging strategy.
+I learned about this and eventually shifted to the peso cost-averaging strategy.